Ministers for the 2018 Season

 Reverend Trowbridge was born and raised in NY and CT and spent summers during college working at the Weekapaug Inn.
 She earned a B.A. in Art History from

 Occidental College, worked at Christie’s Auction House, served in the U.S. Peace Corps in Mali, Africa, and then returned to NYC where she earned a Master of Divinity from Union Theological Seminary.
 Reverend Trowbridge spent the first decade of her pastoral ministry in Chicago, serving as an associate pastor at Fourth Presbyterian Church.
 She then moved to NY and served as Parish Associate at the First Presbyterian Church of Glens Falls for several years.
 She met her husband, Jeb, as ninth graders at The Hotchkiss School, and they have three daughters: Annabelle (13), Lilly (10), and Kate (7).
-Reverend Trowbridge is the pastor of Caldwell Presbyterian Church, a small but vital congregation of about 120 in the heart of the village of Lake George.
+Reverend Trowbridge is the pastor of Caldwell Presbyterian Church, a vital congregation in the heart of the village of Lake George.

 The Reverend Dr. Casey Baggott